YvosOnTheHub/LabNetApp/Kubernetes_v4/Addendum/Addenda09/1_Pull_Requests/README.md

 RateLimit-Remaining: 0;w=21600
 ```

 You most probably will get the same result, ie no _pull request_ left...
+If however, you have a full quota left, you dont need to do anything specific.

 Let's do the same, but this time with your own user.
 You just need to replace the two parameters _username_ & _password_ in the following